Mutabal (Moutabal) Recipe

 Instructions

-• Cook the eggplant over a medium open flame until soft and easily pierced with a skewer or knife, about 4-5 minutes per side, to capture that delicious smoky flavor.
+• Cook the eggplant over a medium open flame until soft and easily pierced with a skewer or knife, about 4-5 minutes per side.
 (For a roasted option, see the recipe notes.)

 • Let the eggplant cool completely, or cover it for 20-30 minutes.
 Then peel off the charred skin, which should slide off easily.
 For any stubborn bits, gently wipe with tissue paper.
-Avoid washing the eggplant under water to preserve its smoky flavor and texture.
+Avoid washing the eggplant under water.

 • Add salt, garlic, tahini, and lemon juice, and mix well.
 Taste and adjust the seasonings, if necessary.